amcadams9619/watson-2016/README.md

 # Gathering the data:

-API scripts are written in `python 3.5.x`, specifically using the anaconda distribution.
+API scripts are written in `python 3.5.x`, specificaqrwerqewrqewrqerlly using the anaconda distribution.
 Third party dependencies are defined in the requirements.txt file in root directory.

 The script (gh-reports.py) is run with command line arguments.
 The arguments are as follows: